m-sgstyb/thesisTemplate-uniOfOxford/README.md

 This template is a slightly re-formatted version of the _ociamthesis_ document class and thesis template developed originally by Keith A. Gillow, later modified by Sam Evans and [John McManigle](https://github.com/mcmanigle/OxThesis) before the present version.
 It is therefore covered by the MIT License, included in the LICENSE file.

-I have added instructions for the use of this template with on and offline options below in detail; the setup for offline compiling will need some additional reading and downloads, please read through the isntallation instructions especially for LaTeXTools listed below carefully for the proper setup of Sublime Text with Skim, this will be more comprehensive.
+I have added instructions for the use of this template with on and offline options below in detail; the setup for offline compiling will need some additional reading and downloads, please read through the installation instructions especially for LaTeXTools listed below and the blog post linked for setting up Sublime Text with Skim carefully, as this provides more detail.

 ## Quick Setup / Run in a Few Steps

 If you just want to start compiling the thesis with minimal setup and if you have some experience with LaTeX follow the next steps.
-These are more detailed with specific notes on installations and including svg in [#Using this template]
+These are more detailed with specific notes on installations and including svg in [Using this template](https://github.com/m-sgstyb/thesisTemplate-uniOfOxford?tab=readme-ov-file#using-this-template).

 ### Overleaf Option (Simplest)